JonSlow21/Financial_Statistics_Dashboard/README.md

-# Financial Statistics Dashboard in excel
+# Financial Statistics Dashboard in excel sheet
 ### Interactive visualization dashboard in excel

 This repo contains excel file for the portfolio project